promptfoo/promptfoo-docs/docs/guides/evaluate-rag.md

       - type: contains-all
         value: ["parental-leave.md", "hr-policies.html", "Maternity Leave"]
 ```

+In the above example, the `contains-all` assertion ensures that the output from `retrive.py` contains all the listed substrings.

 **You will get the most value out of this eval if you set up your own evaluation test cases.** View other [assertion types](/docs/configuration/expected-outputs) that you can use.